CharliePoole/statiq-site/input/family-history/index.md

 #### External Sites

 I use several genealogy sites for my research.
-In general, you can view the trees on each of them but will not be able to see details of living persons without special permission.
-Of course, if you're part of the family, just email me and I'll be happy to set you up so you can view everything.
+You can view the trees on each of them but will need to set up an account first.
+A free account works fine.
+You will not be able to see details of living persons right away because of privacy concerns but if you're a member of the family and email me I'll be happy to give you the necessary permissions.

 <div class="card-deck nav-deck">